dylnslck/micrograph/docs/tutorial/define-the-schema.md

 # Define the schema

-Micrograph uses the [cohere](https://github.com/directlyio/cohere) schema lib. `cohere` is a tiny lib that compiles attributes and relationships to a JSON that is easily transformed into a GraphQL schema, among other things.
+Micrograph uses the [cohere](https://github.com/directlyio/cohere) schema lib. `cohere` is a tiny lib that compiles attributes and relationships to JSON that is easily transformed into a GraphQL schema, among other things.

 The following is an example of a basic schema.
 Refer to the [data modeling](../data-modeling.md) section for more information on creating schemas.
+We're using [GraphQL scalar types for attributes](http://graphql.org/graphql-js/type/).

 ```javascript
 // schema.js